How to Find the Largest Direct Primary Care Providers

 How Big Is Big Enough for DPC Providers

 Patient-to-physician ratios reveal the real story about DPC provider capacity and sustainability.
 The average DPC practice maintains 413 patients according to American Academy of Family Physicians data, but large-scale providers operate with significantly different numbers.
-MDVIP physicians typically manage 600 patients per doctor, while traditional fee-for-service practices often exceed 2,000 patients per physician.
+MDVIP physicians typically manage 600 patients per doctor, and that smaller patient panel supports more personalized care with longer appointment times, while traditional fee-for-service practices often exceed 2,000 patients per physician.
 Look for DPC networks where individual physicians serve between 400-800 patients, as this range indicates both financial stability and manageable patient loads that allow for quality care delivery.

 Geographic Footprint Analysis